 - Enabling ExpeDat's inline compression feature will cause both the client and server to consume many times more CPU resources.
 If the CPU load is the limiting factor, then enabling compression may cause the transfer to go slower, even if the data being transferred is compressible.
 Inline compression also limits MTP's ability to cope with packet-loss on high-latency networks, which may reduce performance on those networks even when CPU load is not a problem.
 See Tech Note 0014 for more about the effects of compression.

 - Encrypting and decrypting data requires extra CPU processing on both the client and server.
-If the CPU load is the limiting factor, turning off encryption may improve performance.
-Note that ExpeDat always encrypts usernames and passwords, even if content encryption is turned off.
+ExpeDat and SyncDat use highly efficient, multi-core encryption which generally does not affect network performance.
+But if CPU resources are limited, turning off encryption may provide some improvement.
+Note that usernames and passwords are always encrypted, even when content encryption is turned off.

 Factors Affecting MTP Tunnel Performance